 “In which Laurie Anderson reminds us that sometimes you’ve just gotta go with your intuition.
 If you see a guy and he looks like a hat check clerk, he is a hat check clerk.
 And everything that suggests.
 To which I must add, I have no idea what that is.
 And I doubt Laurie Anderson did either, early 1980s, just rolling with the zeitgeist which she was in the process of turning inside out with her strange gear and her stranger stories.
 And the pinks of the world are still trying to make sense of it.
 Stop making sense.”
 (Philip Random)

 Nothing sounded stranger, cooler, more fiercely new in 1982 than Big Science, Laurie Anderson’s debut album.
-But, strip away the art-scene façade and “She’s just a nice young lady playing her fiddle and telling stories.
+But strip away the art-scene façade and, “She’s just a nice young lady playing her fiddle and telling stories.
 What’s so odd about that?” (to quote a Texan club owner from back in the day).
+From The Air would’ve been the one about the plane crash where the pilot thought he’d have some wordplay fun on the way down.